How to Write the Best Second Interview Thank You Email (with Examples)

 Should I Send a Thank You email after the interview?

-Yes, you should send a thank you letter post interview!
+Yes, you should send a thank you letter post-interview!

 They may have different levels of education and experience than you do.
-One thing you can do to improve your chances is to promptly send an email after the interview processes is complete to demonstrate your willingness to go the extra mile.
+One thing you can do to improve your chances is to promptly send an email after the interview process is complete to demonstrate your willingness to go the extra mile.

 What does this show?

 With a simple thank you message, you’re letting the potential employer know you will do whatever it takes to succeed.
 That you are polite, professional, and have a high degree of appreciation for the interviewer.
+Also, following up shows how interested you are in the position.

-6 steps to Writing the perfect second interview thank you email
+6 Steps to Writing the perfect second interview thank you email

 1. Express Your Thanks

 Show your appreciation for the time they spent with you.
-Hiring managers are extremely busy so taking time out of their day is never easy!
+Hiring managers are extremely busy, so taking time out of their day is never easy!

 Also, express gratitude for their consideration of your application for the position you are applying for.
 These simple little gestures can go a long way!